hyunkyu-Park/66DaysOfData/README.md

   ㆍFollowing yesterday, I tried to understand Attention model, self-attention model, and multi-head self attention model.
   These are necessary concepts to understand bert.
 What is bert, and why does bert has been developed.
 The more I study NLP, I think there is a lot of potential.
   ㆍStarted to make my presentation for NLP, bert and to organize that I am going to speech.

+__Day 30__

+  ㆍI believe I have done the most today since I started blogging.
+First, I have finished python built-in functions called bisect, collections, and math following yesterday.
+In addition, studied two-pointer algorithm which means the algorithm that processes two point positions when a list needs to be accessed sequentially.
+  ㆍ Started to learn SQL and experienced at the 'BigQuery Console'.
+  ㆍ In my Kaggle project, I separated the data for cross-validation and reviewed my Baseline codes.
+I think I am ready to start model training.